 - Always be sure to get test results.
 If you have a test, don't assume that no news is good news.
 Ask your doctor or nurse to explain the results of the tests.

 - Do your homework.
 If your doctor recommends a test or treatment, be sure you find out all there is to know from sources you can trust.

 If you ever find yourself in the hospital, you'll likely have many health care workers taking care of you.
 While they take every precaution to make sure there are no errors made while treating you, sometimes errors can happen.
-By taking an active role in your care, you can make sure the care you receive is right for you.
+By taking an active role in your care, you can help to ensure the care you receive is the right care for you.

 Should you find yourself needing hospital care, be sure to: